WHO WE ARE

 Barry Davis graduated magna cum laude with a Bachelor of Science in Accounting from Alabama State University in 2015.
 After graduating, he joined the United Technologies (UTC) Financial Leadership Program where he traveled to Arkansas, Minnesota, The United Kingdom, and Connecticut.
 Upon completion of the program, he moved to Phoenix, AZ, to work in financial planning for the Evacuation Systems business of UTC.
 In 2019, he became the President of the UTC African American Forum of Phoenix.
 Currently, he is a Treasury Specialist in Farmington, CT.
 He enjoys golf, football, economics, and mentoring.

-OUR STAFF MEMBERS
+OUR TEAM MEMBERS

 CHASITY W. FOREMAN